Peterborough

 • Frothblowers 78 Storrington Way Peterborough PE4 6QP Telephone07756 066503

 This micropub is easily accessed by the Citi-1 bus from the city centre.
 It has five hand pumps, and more beers available in the cellar, with at least 25 ciders and bottled beers.
 Alcohol-free beers are available.
-Voted Peterborough branch PotY and then Cambridgeshire county PoTY for 2019, a title it retained with the local branch in 2020.
+Voted Peterborough branch PotY and then Cambridgeshire county PotY for 2019, a title it retained with the local branch in 2020.
 A hub of the local community, activities include tap takeovers, acoustic music, bus tours, a summer cycling club and a knitting club.
 Cash only.
+County Cider Pub of the Year 2024, East Anglia Cider PotY 2024 and one of just four super-regional Cider PotY finalists 2024.

 • Gordon Arms 527 Oundle Road Peterborough PE2 7DH Telephone(01733) 231374